EmergingMarketWatch

 • Current policy rate: 6.00%

-• Rationale: Rupiah's stability is the main determinant of monetary policy now that inflation is within the target band
+• Rationale: Rupiah's stability is the main determinant of monetary policy as inflation remains within the target band

-We expect Bank Indonesia to remain on hold in December, after keeping the key rate flat at 6.00% in the last two MPC meetings.
-The central bank cut the key rate only once on Sep 18, after which external geopolitical developments forced it to pause its monetary easing cycle.
-As a result, another potential rate cut could likely be postponed to Q1 2025, given the growing pressure on the rupiah.
+We expect Bank Indonesia to cut the key rate by 25bps in January or February, depending on the rupiah's appreciation, after keeping the key rate flat at 6.00% in the last three MPC meetings.
+The central bank cut the key rate only once on Sep 18, 2024, after which external geopolitical developments forced it to pause its monetary easing cycle.
+As a result, another potential rate cut will likely take place in Q1 2025 if the rupiah manages to reverse some losses.
+We should also note that BI now lags behind the Fed in its monetary easing cycle.

-The rupiah's stability is the main factor behind MPC decisions at present, with inflation being a secondary concern as it remains within the new target band of 2.5+/-1% (or 0.5pp lower than in 2023).
+The rupiah's stability is the main factor behind MPC decisions at present, with inflation being a secondary concern as it remains within the target band of 2.5+/-1%.
 On the positive side, the rupiah gained some ground against the USD in August and early September, but it has since resumed its downward trend due to the rising tension in the Middle East and Trump's win at the US presidential election.
 The latter has led to the strengthening of the dollar and shifting market expectations towards more gradual easing by the Fed.

 GDP growth

 GDP growth slowed to 4.95% y/y in Q3, down 5.05% y/y in Q2, which marked the second slowdown in a row.
 Still, the central bank projects GDP growth at 4.7-5.5% in 2024, up from 4.5-5.3% in 2023.
 The stronger growth will be driven mainly by domestic demand, with both private consumption and investment set to gain some pace.
 Overall, domestic demand is by far the main economic growth driver, with consumption in particular contributing to the solid GDP expansion.
-Looking forward, BI expects GDP growth to accelerate in 2025, though it has not provided a numerical forecast at this point.
+Looking forward, BI expects GDP growth to accelerate to 4.8-5.6% in 2025.

 So far, there seems to be little impact on GDP growth from monetary tightening as it is close to the 5% long-term average growth rate.
 Most IFIs and rating agencies also expect GDP growth of about 5.0% in the medium term.
 The WB expects expansion by 5.1% in each of 2025 in 2026.
 Fitch predicts growth of 5.2% next year and 5.1% in 2026.
 S&P's growth projections are 5.0% for 2025 and 4.9% for 2026.